 Before 16:9 was the mainstream standard, most TVs and monitors had an aspect ratio of 4:3, meaning, if the vertical resolution is y, the horizontal resolution is 4/3 • y.
 Since standard definition (4:3) is more square, any 16:9 format was seen as “widescreen”.
 During the same era, anything in the much wider 21:9 format was therefore called “ultra” widescreen.

 As 16:9 became “normal”, calling it “widescreen” didn’t really make sense, so companies began dropping this designation sometime in the 2010’s.
-However, there is still 21:9, which USED to be called ultra widescreen, which then became normal widescreen.
+However, there is still 21:9, which WAS called ultra widescreen, which then became normal widescreen.

 |Before mid-2010’s||“Normal”||Widescreen||Ultra Widescreen|